 Valuing the Estate

-To work out an estate’s value, you’ll need to add up the value of any assets the deceased had, such as savings, property, investments, vehicles, businesses, and payouts from life insurance policies.
+To work out an estate’s value, you need to add up everything the deceased owned at the date of death.
+This includes property, savings, investments, vehicles, business interests, personal possessions, and any payouts from life insurance policies that aren’t held in trust.
+It’s worth noting that life insurance held in a properly structured trust pays out directly to the trustees for the beneficiaries — completely outside the estate and free of IHT.
+This is one of the simplest and most effective planning measures available.
 For more information on the current thresholds, you can visit our guide on the Inheritance Tax limit in the UK.

 - Business assets